-

 We do not endorse the sharing of copyrighted images.
 Individual users are responsible for all content they post.
 It is impossible for admin to check every upload but we will remove disputed images swiftly to support copyright holders.
 Contact us anytime.

-My independent car valuation consultancy work supports the IB forum!
+My work as an independent car valuation specialist supports the IB forum!
 Please share my valuation websites with those needing assistance.